-Derbyshire Horsewatch was set up to work in partnership with Derbyshire Police to prevent, reduce and detect equine related crime by connecting all owners and riders so information can be communicated quickly.
-Derbyshire Horsewatch is part of the national Horsewatch Scheme.
+Derbyshire Horse Watch was set up to work in partnership with Derbyshire Police to help prevent, and detect equine related crime by connecting all owners and riders so information can be communicated quickly.
+Derbyshire Horse Watch is part of the national Horse Watch Alliance.

-The sucess of any Horsewatch Scheme revolves around the dedication of its members.
-Their commitment to their horses provides a basis on which to build a range of measures which can help to reduce the risk of becoming a victim of crime.
+The success of any Horse Watch Scheme revolves around the work of its members.
+Their commitment to protecting horses provides a basis on which to build a range of measures which can help to reduce the risk of becoming a victim of crime.
 In many cases, dedication alone will not be sufficient.

-By joining Horsewatch, you'll be registered with your local Horsewatch scheme.
-The benefits of joining Horsewatch includes information on local property marking sessions amongst other events, information on other local Horsewatch members and general preventative information.
-Fill out the membership form and return it to the county co-ordinator (see below).
+On joining Horse Watch, you'll be registered with your local Horse Watch scheme and have other members watching out for you and your property.
+The benefits of joining Horse Watch includes receiving information on local property marking sessions amongst other events, information from other local Horse Watch schemes and general preventative information.
+Fill out the membership form and return it to the County Co-ordinator (see below).